sunfishcode/origin/example-crates/tiny/README.md

 objcopy -R .eh_frame -R .comment target/release/tiny even-smaller
 ```

-On x86-64, this produces a executable with size 408 bytes.
+On x86-64, this produces an executable with size 408 bytes.

 How is this achieved?